platformsh/platformsh-docs/docs/src/configuration/services/solr.md

 ### Configsets

 For even more customizability, it's also possible to define Solr configsets.
 For example, the following snippet would define one configset, which would be used by all cores.
-Specific details can then be overriden by individual cores using `core_properties`, which is equivalent to the Solr `core.properties` file.
+Specific details can then be overridden by individual cores using `core_properties`, which is equivalent to the Solr `core.properties` file.

 ```yaml
 searchsolr: